 They are almost impossible to conceal because they are located on the face, which always causes additional stress.
 Even the best makeup products appear unable to cover up these sores completely.
 Moreover, these lesions seem to come up in the worst possible moments, like important job meetings, exams, or dates.

 In this article, we will explain exactly why this happens, and how you can make it stop.
 We will describe the main types of lip blisters, and look at the blister on lip causes.
 Then, we will present the best ways to treat them correctly, as well as the main preventative measures you can take to make them stay away for good.

 The Main Types of Lip Blisters and What Causes a Blister on Lip

 Cold sores, water blisters, and canker sores are all excruciatingly annoying, but they are, in fact, very different.
-Each of these lesions has its own causing agent, which makes the treatment plan different as well.
+Each type of blister on lip has its own causing agent, which makes the treatment plan different as well.
 In this section of our article, we will describe the main types of blister on lip lesions, and the main pathological agents that cause them.